MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 ### Decentralization

 Mavryk is not a project which promises to transition from centralized to decentralized controls.
-As we believe that **governance is key**, Mavryk provides concrete mechanisms to launch as a DAO (Decentralized Autonomous Organization), using a model based on the by-now well-tested Proof of Stake governance models.
+As we believe that **governance is key**, Mavryk provides concrete mechanisms to launch as a DAO (Decentralized Autonomous Organization), using a model based on robust Proof of Stake governance models.

 Mavryk will have built-in on-chain governance from the start, treating it as a cornerstone of the design rather than an afterthought.
-An upgrade proposal can be submitted on-chain as a smart contract and voted on by Satellites, and in the case of a “yay”, the transaction gets executed automatically.
+An upgrade proposal can be submitted on-chain as a smart contract and voted on by Satellites, and in the case of a “yay”, the upgrade passes to the next round of the governance cycle.
 The ecosystem does *not* rely on central actors to carry out decisions.
+There are four rounds of governance periods to accept a governance proposal.

+1. Proposal Round
+2. Voting Round
+3. Timelock Round
+4. Execution Round

 This model of decentralized governance has successfully powered numerous blockchains since smart contracts blockchains have adopted on-chain governance mechanisms.